CodeStory/fluent-http/README.md

 ## Webjars

-We also support [WebJars](http://www.webjars.org/) to server static assets.
+We support [WebJars](http://www.webjars.org/) to server static assets.
-Just add a maven dependency to a WebJar and reference the static resource in your pages with the `/webjars/` prefix.
+Just add a maven dependency to a `WebJar` and reference the static resource in your pages with the `/webjars/` prefix.

 Here's an example with Bootstrap: